Quality Drainage Scoria used in construction

 Firstly, choosing a fine-grained sand is essential as this will provide the best traction and be gentle on their skin.

-Secondly, ensuring that the sand is clean from any impurities or debris is important so that kids don’t get dirt or germs in their eyes or mouths while playing.
+Secondly, ensuring that the sand is clean from any impurities or debris.
+It is important so that kids don’t get dirt or germs in their eyes or mouths while playing.

 Finally, it’s important to avoid sharp objects such as rocks, shells or glass which can cause cuts and scrapes if stepped on accidentally.

 White washed sand ticks all of these boxes – the sand is a fine grain, less likely to be abrasive, and triple washed for cleanliness.
-It’s also softer than traditional beach sands thanks to its extra fine texture so children get more comfort while they play – plus you won’t have sandy messes everywhere after use!
+Therefore softer than traditional beach sands thanks to its extra fine texture so children get more comfort while they play.
+Plus you won’t have sandy messes everywhere after use!

 To ensure children remain safe while playing in the sandpit, there are a few important safety measures to consider.